SenLain/honeypot-web-attack-lab/README.md

  - Operating System: Debian-based system (Kali, Ubuntu, Kubuntu, Linux Mint, Zorin OS)
  - Privileges: Execute as root user
 ### Prerequisites
+[Here]() you will find setp-by-step guide on how to install everything
  - NGINX installed on the server.
  - Filebeat for sending log files
  - Modsecurity(with nginx plugin) as a WAF